nlohmann/service-technology.org/greta/hub.top.greta.diagram.process/docs/readme-dev.txt

 By importing the dependency hub.top.GRETA.diagram into hub.top.GRETA.diagram.process, the classes of hub.top.GRETA.diagram are made available to hub.top.GRETA.diagram for re-use.
-For instance, the EditParts in hub.top.adaptiveSystem.diagram.edit.parts have been removed in this distributed, so the original Java classes with all non-generated modifications are used in the process viewer.
+For instance, the EditParts in hub.top.adaptiveProcess.diagram.edit.parts have been removed in this distributed, so the original Java classes with all non-generated modifications are used in the process viewer.